random-retro-gaming-projects/pirates-csg-point-calculator/README.md

 # pirates-csg-point-calculator
 This program calculates an estimation for what a ship's point total should be.
-It utilizes ML and the error value is approximately 1 point so it is fairly accurate
+It utilizes ML and the error value is approximately 1 point so it is fairly accurate.
+There is a premade windows program in the releases tab in github here: https://github.com/random-retro-gaming-projects/pirates-csg-point-calculator/releases/tag/v1

 To create windows .exe from pirates_gui.py, in this directory: